survoai/humalect-docs/docs/10-Pipelines/create-a-pipeline.md

 ![fetch-button](./../../static/img/fetch-button.png)
 ![fetch-env-variables](./../../static/img/fetch-env-variables.png)

-9. Now you can move on to the `advanced settings` which give you the access to edit `Dockerfile` and `YAML` files.
+9. Now you can move on to the `advanced settings` which give you access to edit `Dockerfile` and `YAML` files.

 <b>Dockerfile</b>